Elvis Andrus Preview, Player Props: White Sox vs. Rockies

 Elvis Andrus At The Plate

-- Andrus is batting .237 with 13 doubles, a triple, four home runs and 21 walks.
+- Andrus is hitting .241 with 14 doubles, a triple, four home runs and 22 walks.

-- Andrus is batting .381 with one homer during his last games and is riding a four-game hitting streak.
+- Andrus will look to extend his five-game hitting streak.
+He's batting .455 with one homer during his last games.

-- In 54.2% of his 83 games this season, Andrus has picked up at least one hit.
-He's also had 17 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.